 What is OEE?

-For calculating the OEE of the plant or multiple machines, we can calculate by doing the average of all machines.
-Again use the average method to calculate the OEE of the plant or multiple machines in a month.
+For calculating the OEE of the plant or multiple machines, we can calculate by taking the average of all machines.
+Again, use the average method to calculate the plant’s or various machines’ OEE in a month.
 Seiichi Nakajima developed the concept of OEE.

 3 Components of OEE :

 There are three factors for calculating OEE.
 These are Availability, Performance and Quality.
-Let’s understand each one as below:
+Let’s understand each one separately.

 Availability:

-Availability % = (Total available time – Stoppage) / Total available time *100
+Availability% = (Total available time – Stoppage) x 100 / Total available time

 Performance:

-It is the performance of equipment as per the defined cycle time.
-For calculating performance there can be effects of slow cycle time and small stoppages.
+It is the performance of the equipment as per the defined cycle time.
+For calculating performance, slow cycle time and small stoppages can affect.

-Performance % = Production Quantity / ( Net available time * Cycle Time )*100.
+Performance% = Production Quantity x100 / ( Net available time x Cycle Time )

 Quality:

-Quality % = Total OK Products / Total Production *100
+Quality% = Total OK Products x 100 / Total Production

 Overall Equipment Effectiveness (OEE) calculation :

 OEE is the product of Availability, Performance and Quality.
-OEE is calculated in percentage.
+OEE is calculated as a percentage.

 OEE % = Availability % x Performance % x Quality %